Colombian identity card: Security measures

 Unlike the yellow with holograms card, this format does not include printing of the right index.
-However in order to be issued to Colombian citizens, fingerprints and biometric data is taken and stored.
+However, in order to be issued to Colombian citizens, fingerprints and biometric data are taken and stored.

 The QR code uses ABIS (Automated Biometric Identification System - Sistema automático de identificación por biometrías) technology that allows government entities to verify the identity of the bearer of the document by accessing the citizen's biometric database.

 Formats of previous identity documents

 Yellow with holograms identity card (2000-2020)

 The yellow with holograms card was issued in May 2000, replacing all previous iterations of the document.
 Despite no longer being issued as of 2020, it is still considered a valid document.
 Unlike the electronic card, the yellow with holograms card has no expiration date.